Sv443/React-Three-Electron-Template/README.md

 - Electron Builder can only build for the current platform.
   If you want to build for another platform, you need to run the command on that platform.
   Alternatively, use a CI service like the GitHub workflows in `.github/workflows/` to build for all platforms.
+- Replace the `LICENSE.txt` file with your own license.

 ### Main stuff
 - [Getting started with MUI](https://mui.com/material-ui/getting-started/overview/)